peekaboo990/CCMD-Cervical-Cancer-MRI-Dataset/README.md

 # CCMD-Cervical-Cancer-MRI-Dataset
-an open MRI dataset for cervical cancer
+An open MRI dataset for cervical cancer